CICE-Consortium/Icepack/doc/source/developer_guide/dg_documentation.rst

 Building documentation
 ~~~~~~~~~~~~~~~~~~~~~~

-Once you've committed changes to the documentation *.rst files on your development fork.
+Once you've committed and pushed changes to the documentation *.rst files on your personal development fork.
 Go to your readthepages.org site and then select your project "Overview".
+Whenever you commit to your fork
-There is an option to "Build a Version".
-Choose "latest" and then click the green "Build version" button.
+the documents will automatically build.
+There is also an option to "Build a Version".
+Choose "latest"
+and then click the green "Build version" button.

 You will automatically be taken to the "Builds" page with a list of recent documentation builds.
 The documentation build you just started will be listed as "Triggered" and then "Building".
-If the build is successful the status will change to "Passed"; if the build is not successful then the status will change to "Failed".
-You can click on the "Passed" or "Failed" text to get information about the build and what might be problematic.
-The time of the build attempt is also listed with the most recent build appearing at the top of the list.
+If the build is successful the status will change to "Passed"; if the build is not successful
+then the status will change to "Failed".
+You can click on the "Passed" or "Failed" text to get
+information about the build and what might be problematic.
+The time of the build attempt is also
+listed with the most recent build appearing at the top of the list.

 To see the HTML you just successfully built, go to "Overview" and click on "latest" under versions.
 To see the PDF you just successfully built, go to "Downloads" and click on "latest PDF".